Josh Christopher

-Joshua Evan Christopher (born December 8, 2001) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+Joshua Evan Christopher (born December 8, 2001) is an American professional basketball player who last played for the Miami Heat of the National Basketball Association (NBA), on a two-way contract with the Sioux Falls Skyforce of the NBA G League.
 He played college basketball for the Arizona State Sun Devils.
-Christopher is often known as "Jaygup," a nickname created in his childhood.
+He is a 6 ft 4 in, 215 lb shooting guard.

-Early life and high school career
+Early life

-Christopher grew up playing basketball with his older brother, Caleb, in elementary school, middle school and his first two years with Mayfair High School in Lakewood, California,and also the most prolific highlight of his career is where he played Servite High School the freshman underdog Joshua D Perez was going off against the 5 star recruit as well as on the Amateur Athletic Union (AAU) circuit.
+Christopher grew up playing basketball with his older brother, Caleb, in elementary school, middle school and his first two years with Mayfair High School in Lakewood, California, as well as on the Amateur Athletic Union (AAU) circuit.
 In his childhood, he often played against older opponents.
 As a sophomore at Mayfair, Christopher averaged 25.9 points, 6.5 rebounds, 4 steals, and 3.6 assists per game, leading his team to a 21–8 record.
 In his junior season, he averaged 25 points per game and won the Division 2AA championship.
-As a senior, Christopher was joined by Dior Johnson, one of the highest rated sophomores in the country.
+As a senior, Christopher was joined by Dior Johnson, one of the highest-rated sophomores in the country.
 He averaged 29.2 points, 8 rebounds, 3.9 assists, and 3.1 steals per game, leading his team to the CIF Southern Section Division 1 quarterfinals.
 Christopher was selected to play in the McDonald's All-American Game, Jordan Brand Classic and Nike Hoop Summit, but all three games were canceled due to the ongoing coronavirus pandemic.

-Recruiting

-Christopher is a consensus five-star recruit and the number two shooting guard in the 2020 recruiting class.
+Christopher was a consensus five-star recruit and the number two shooting guard in the 2020 recruiting class.
 On April 13, 2020, he announced his commitment to Arizona State over Michigan, USC, Missouri and UCLA.
-His brother, Caleb had served 1 year there as well.
+His brother, Caleb, had served one year there as well.
 As such, Christopher became Arizona State's highest-ranked recruit in the modern recruiting era and the program's first five-star recruit since James Harden in 2007.